Rohithegade02/weather-forecast-assignment/README.md

 -Dyanmically changes background color based on weather conditions.
 -Store.tsx is states management of fetching api,storing favourite cities and history information(MST) -Shimmer.js is used added where as loading component.
--Responsive desiagn for mobile screen is also done.
+-Responsive design for mobile screen is also done.

 Tech used-Nextjs,Typescript
 State Management - MST